 Fit the brake disc to each wheel.
-It is important that each disc is fitted in the correct direction of rotation as shown in the photo above and in the drawing on the next page.
-Fit each AN3-6A bolt though from the disc towards the wheel as shown above and secure with an AN960-10 (3/16") flat washer and Nyloc nut and tighten firmly.
+It is important that each disc is fitted in the correct direction of rotation as shown in the photos on the preceding page and in the drawing below.
+Fit each of the four AN3-7A bolts though from the disc towards the wheel and secure with AN960-10 (3/16") flat washers under each bolt head and Nyloc nut.
+Tighten firmly.
 Use chalk to mark each wheel as being either a left or a right wheel.